 The Association of Single Women of Z13 is headed up by Ms. Luisa Varela and Ms. Isabel Gutierrez, who have taken the courageous decision to clean up their community and surrounding communities by collecting and separating recyclable waste products in the La Fortuna area.
 This difficult labor is the product of courage and dedication, intending to contribute to the control of the alarming population increase in our community, at the same time, contributing to low income families and the local orphanage and safe house, put in place to educate and protect abandoned children.

-Volcano Lodge & Gardens, as a consequence of its firm dedication to the social well being and its sustainable philosophy, fully supports this initiative.
+Volcano Lodge & Springs, as a consequence of its firm dedication to the social well being and its sustainable philosophy, fully supports this initiative.

 On our property, you will find waste receptors thoroughly identified for each type of waste disposal (glass, plastic, aluminum, organic).
 These waste products are then separated and packed to be given to the single women of this project to begin the recycling process.

 Bun-ca is a non-governmental organization dedicated to promote the efficient usage of natural resources in order to generate sustainable energy, and thereby conserve the environment.
 This program consists in educating business owners and their employees, to create awareness and identify areas of possible savings.
 The program, which is funded by international organizations and foundations like Hivos, UNESCO, and the Holland Board of Tourism, includes classes and personalized follow ups in each case.

 The Earth Charter is a declaration of fundamental ethical principles for building a just, sustainable and peaceful global society in the 21st century.
 It seeks to inspire in all people a new sense of global interdependence and shared responsibility for the well-being of the whole human family, the greater community of life, and future generations.
 It is a vision of hope and a call to action.